-When dropping students off at 8:30 a.m., please use the main entrance doors.
+When dropping students off 8:15 - 8:30 a.m., please use the gym lobby doors.
 When dropping students off after 8:30 a.m. an adult is required to enter the school building and sign the student in at the office.